 Because DCA's Animation building is not an actual working studio, the attraction does not showcase artists at work on real features, and the interactive exhibits are more whimsical than educational.
-Sorcerer's Workshop, for example, is an interactive exhibit where you can act and sing with various cartoon scenes through a touch-screen computer interface.
+Sorcerer's Workshop, for example, is an interactive exhibit where you can use a book-shaped touchscreen to discover which Disney character you most resemble.

 I agree with the reader comment that you do not give enough emphasis to the Animation Academy drawing classes.
 I took three, and they were the highlight of the trip.
 I have no drawing ability whatsoever, but following along with the instructor I was able to make a pretty decent Donald, a passable Mickey, and a Pooh Bear, although he looked like he was in a car accident.
 My 4-year-old loved drawing along, my husband loved it, and my 2-year-old loved scribbling on her paper and drawing board.
 It was fun for the whole family.

 The Animation Academy classes normally rotate during the day through a dozen-odd different classic and current Disney characters, but at times it may be devoted to a single theme.

 Turtle Talk with Crush is also located here, featuring the 152-year-old sea turtle from the Disney/Pixar film Finding Nemo.
 Originally developed for the Seas pavilion at Epcot, Turtle Talk with Crush was the first attraction to incorporate the technology of real-time animation.
 Here, Crush answers questions, jokes, and makes conversation with guests in real time.
 The animation is brilliant, and guests of all ages list Crush as their favorite Animation-building feature.

 Both Sorcerer's Workshop and Animation Academy provide a good foundation on the animation process and will enhance your appreciation of the other exhibits.